Are you planning your first Disney cruise? Cruisers new to DCL often have lots of questions about how dining on Disney Cruise Line works.

-Note: the new Disney Wish ship, coming in July 2022, replaces Cabanas with a new buffet concept called Marceline Market.
+The new Disney Wish ship, launched in July 2022, replaces Cabanas with a new buffet concept called Marceline Market.

 Which restaurants serve breakfast and lunch on Disney cruise ships?

-In addition to Cabanas and the various quick-service restaurants on board each Disney ship, some of the Main Dining restaurants also serve breakfast and lunch, including:
+In addition to the buffet and the various quick-service restaurants on board each Disney ship, some of the Main Dining restaurants also serve breakfast and lunch daily, including:

 - Disney Dream: Royal Palace and Enchanted Garden

 - Disney Fantasy: Royal Court and Enchanted Garden

 - Disney Magic: Lumiere’s